browserengineering/book/book/http.md

 and the host is encrypted.
 There are quite a few details to how this works: which encryption algorithms are used, how a common encryption key is agreed to, and of course how to make sure that the browser is connecting to the correct host.
-The difference in the protocol layers is shown below:
+The difference in the protocol layers is shown in Figure 5.

 ![Figure 5: The difference between HTTP and HTTPS is the addition of a TLS layer.](im/http-tls.png)